Carp: Biology

 Carp have long been an important food fish to humans.
-Several species such as the various goldfish breeds and the domesticated common carp variety known as koi have been popular ornamental fishes.
+Several species such as the various goldfish (Carassius auratus) breeds and the domesticated common carp variety known as koi (Cyprinus rubrofuscus var. "koi") have been popular ornamental fishes.
 As a result, carp have been introduced to various locations, though with mixed results.
 Several species of carp are considered invasive species in the United States, and, worldwide, large sums of money are spent on carp control.

 At least some species of carp are able to survive for months with practically no oxygen (for example under ice or in stagnant, scummy water) by metabolizing glycogen to form lactic acid which is then converted into ethanol and carbon dioxide.
 The ethanol diffuses into the surrounding water through the gills.

 Species

 Recreational fishing

 In 1653 Izaak Walton wrote in The Compleat Angler, "The Carp is the queen of rivers; a stately, a good, and a very subtle fish; that was not at first bred, nor hath been long in England, but is now naturalised."

 Carp are variable in terms of angling value.